 Winter Weather Tips

-Montgomery County officials provided the following tips for dealing with this weekend’s winter weather:
+Montgomery County officials offer residents the following tips for preparing for and dealing with severe weather:

 Preparing for the Storm

 Emergency preparations should include having enough food, water, medication (if needed) and batteries to last two to three days.
 Make sure portable radios, smoke detectors and flashlights are working properly.
 Keep a fresh supply of extra batteries on hand, along with a basic first aid kit and a non-electric can opener.

 Check with neighbors who may require special assistance to see if they need help in stocking up on supplies or medications, and call them during the storm.

 If possible, park vehicles in driveways or off the street.
 When parking on-street, pull close to the curb on the even numbered side of the street to clear the way for snowplows.

 Be sure your vehicle is ready to drive after the storm by filling the gas tank; checking tires to make sure they have an adequate tread and are fully inflated; checking oil, antifreeze and windshield washer fluid levels; and ensuring windshield wipers, lights, flashing hazard lights, exhaust system, heater, brakes and defroster are all working properly.
 Keep a windshield scraper and small broom in the car for ice and snow removal, and a small sack of sand or kitty litter to improve wheel traction.

 If driving during the storm is unavoidable, put together a separate disaster supply kit for the trunk of the car that includes:

 Dry clothing, mittens, socks, and a wool cap.

 Bottles of water.